Details

 About Shaheer and Mzansi Web3 ICP.Hub

-As the co-founder of Mzansi Web3 ICP.Hub Southern Africa, I am deeply immersed in the blockchain and cryptocurrency space.
-Through my extensive business development experience, I've cultivated a diverse network that encompasses layer 1 protocols, DeFi platforms, infrastructure solutions, alongside marketing and advisory services, as well as venture capital firms.
+As the co-founder of Mzansi Web3 ICP.Hub Southern Africa, Shaheer is deeply immersed in the blockchain and cryptocurrency space.
+Through extensive business development experience, Shaheer has cultivated a diverse network that encompasses layer 1 protocols, DeFi platforms, infrastructure solutions, marketing and advisory services, and venture capital firms.

-My expertise extends to providing crucial funding options and advisory services to an array of projects, guiding them through the intricacies of the blockchain ecosystem.
-My commitment lies in ensuring these ventures not only secure the necessary capital but also gain access to valuable insights and strategies that are paramount for their success.
+Their expertise extends to providing crucial funding options and advisory services to an array of projects, guiding them through the intricacies of the blockchain ecosystem.
+Their commitment lies in ensuring these ventures not only secure the necessary capital but also gain access to valuable insights and strategies that are paramount for their success.

-Through Mzansi Web3 ICP.Hub, we are laying down the groundwork for a future where Southern Africa stands as a significant player in the global blockchain narrative.
-By empowering local projects and contributing to the regional tech ecosystem, we are paving the way for a decentralized, secure, and interconnected future.
+Through Mzansi Web3 ICP.Hub, they are laying down the groundwork for a future where Southern Africa stands as a significant player in the global blockchain narrative.
+By empowering local projects and contributing to the regional tech ecosystem, they are paving the way for a decentralized, secure, and interconnected future.

 Finhub Practitioner Seminars